gptscript-ai/gptparse/README.md

 - **Windows**:

+  1. Download the latest poppler package from [oschwartz10612's version](https://github.com/oschwartz10612/poppler-windows/releases/), which is the most up-to-date.
+  2. Extract the downloaded package and move the extracted directory to your desired location.
-  Download the latest binaries from [Poppler for Windows](http://blog.alivate.com.au/poppler-windows/) and add the `bin/` folder to your system `PATH`.
+  3. Add the `bin/` directory from the extracted folder to your [system PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+  4. Verify the installation by opening a new command prompt and running `pdftoppm -h`.

+After installing Poppler, you should be ready to use GPTParse.

 ## Quick Start